-^{}This work was partially supported by the EU ESPRIT LTR Project No. 20244 (ALCOM-IT).
-A preliminary version was presented at the 11th International Parallel Processing Symposium (IPPS'97), Geneva, Switzerland, April 1997 [4].
+\This work was partially supported by the EU ESPRIT LTR Project No. 20244 (ALCOM-IT).

-[†]Supported by the Danish Natural Science Research Council (Grant No. 9400044).
-This work was done while the author was with BRICS (Basic Research in Computer Science, a Centre of the Danish National Research Foundation), Department of Computer Science, University of Aarhus, Denmark.
+&lt;sup>†Supported by the Danish Natural Science Research Council (Grant No. 9400044).
+This work was done while the author was with BRICS (Basic Research in Computer Science, a Centre of the Danish National Research Foundation), Dept. of Computer Science, University of Aarhus, Denmark.

-[‡]Supported by the DFG project SFB 124-D6 (VLSI Entwurfsmethoden und Parallelität).
-Currently at Institut für Informatik, Technische Universität München, D-80290 München, Germany.
+&lt;sup>‡Supported by the DFG project SFB 124-D6 (VLSI Entwurfsmethoden und Parallelität).